 3. Grease your tawa well.

-4. When it is hot enough, pour a ladle full of batter on the hot pan.
+4. When it is hot enough, pour a ladle full of batter.

 5. Do not spread the batter too much, uthappam has to be made thick.
 If the batter doesn’t spread on its own, then you may lightly spread a bit.

-7. Add oil around the edges and allow to cook on a low flame until the base cooks well and firms up.
+7. Sprinkle toppings as desired.
+Add oil around the edges and allow to cook on a low flame until the base cooks well and firms up.

 8. Sprinkle little oil over the onions and flip it.